testcontainers/testcontainers-go/docs/features/wait/host_port.md

 The host-port wait strategy will check if a port is listening in the container, being able to set the following conditions:

 - a port to be listening in the container.
-The port and protocol to be used, which is represented by a string containing port number and protocol in the format "80/tcp"
+The port and protocol to be used, which is represented by a string containing port number and protocol in the format "80/tcp".
 - the first exposed port in the container.
-- the startup timeout to be used, default is 60 seconds
+- the startup timeout to be used, default is 60 seconds.
-- the poll interval to be used, default is 100 milliseconds
+- the poll interval to be used, default is 100 milliseconds.

 Variations on the HosPort wait strategy are supported, including: